-The 2018 Engaged Scholarship & Social Justice Undergraduate Research Conference (ESSJ) will take place on Friday, April 6th, and Saturday, April 7th, 2018, at Harvard College, Cambridge, MA.
-In this fourth year of the conference, we will bring faculty and undergraduates together to celebrate the engaged scholarship, and reflective learning that is taking place on many college campuses.
+The 2019 Engaged Scholarship & Social Justice Undergraduate Research Conference (ESSJ) will take place on Thursday, April 4th, and Friday, April 5th, 2018, at Harvard College, Cambridge, MA.
+In this fifth ear of the conference, we bring faculty and undergraduates together to celebrate the engaged scholarship, and reflective learning that is taking place on many college campuses.
+The Request for Proposals can be found at this link: ESSJ 2019 RFP

 The purpose of this conference is: